 Mile after mile and month after month—now it’s almost time to run your big race.
 When preparing for a marathon, you sacrifice a lot for that euphoric feeling as you cross the finish line.

 In a few days, it will all be over, but after so much training you may still wonder how to best prepare right before your race.
 First, know that being nervous before a race is completely normal.
 That’s why training is so important—to build your confidence and make sure you’re all set before race day.

 Here are a few tips to help ease your pre-marathon jitters and prepare for a successful race.

 1. Stick to your plan and don’t try anything new

 One of the most important things to remember is to relax and stick to what you know.
 Trying anything new before a long run is not a good idea because you don’t know how your body will react.

-2. Test Out Everything
+2. Test out everything

-For example, if you try to wear a new pair of shoes you don’t know how your feet will react and may need to adjust the support.
+For example, if you try to wear a new pair of shoes, you don’t know how your feet will react and may need to adjust the support.
 Runners can be particular about a style of running belt, the flavor of energy supplements, and even the type of watch or tracking system.
 As you prepare for a marathon, try to find what works for you on your longer runs.

 Experts suggest tapering your training about three weeks before the marathon.
 If you are following a running schedule, you will often be guided up until race day.
 Sometimes you may go out for a light jog, but one thing is for sure—you don’t want to burn yourself out before the race begins.